dcoille/bonita-purge-tool/README.md

 Its format is a standard Java timestamp since [EPOCH](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/Instant.html#EPOCH) (in milliseconds).
 You can use websites such as [Epoch Converter](https://www.epochconverter.com/) to format such a timestamp.

+### Deletion strategy

+This tool will first delete all archived process instances that are concerned by this purge.
+Then tables containing associated elements will be scanned to remove orphans.

+This strategy allows this tool to be more robust, it can be stopped at any given time, relaunching it will continue the deletion from where it stopped.
+However, this means that the time required to execute one purge will be the same when deleteing a few elements or a lot of elements.

 ## Developer's corner